Main/Portfolio/Voice Assistant Development for Call Center ReplacementCallverso

 Voice assistants have moved from sci-fi movies to our phones.
 Ok Google, Siri, Alexa, and others are quite popular among smartphone users.
-And other B2C companies are also starting to use the virtual consultants to replace their customer support services.
+And other B2C companies are also starting to use virtual consultants to replace their customer support services.
 The Bank of America launched Erica — a virtual assistant for their clients.
 Erica communicates with users through a voice channel, text chat or a menu with a range of options.
 The number of total users of this service now exceeds 1 million.

 In collaboration with Callverso, we are developing a voice assistant similar to Erica.
 Callverso is an Israeli company that specializes in voice recognition systems.
 They have a contract with a bank that wants to create a virtual assistant for its clients and turned to us to work together.
-Now our team handles the development and analytics, and Callverso takes care of R&D issues.
+Now our team handles the voice assistant development and analytics, and Callverso takes care of R&D issues.

 Why does the bank need a voice assistant?